epaulia/untappedEnergy/README.md

 # Housing Price Prediction: Preprocessing Impact Demo

-This repository contains a demonstration project showcasing how advanced preprocessing techniques can significantly improve machine learning model performance.
+This repository contains a demonstration project showcasing how better preprocessing techniques can improve machine learning model performance.
 The project compares two approaches to housing price prediction using the Sberbank Housing dataset.

+## ⚠️ Important Disclaimer

+**This project is NOT about achieving the lowest possible prediction error.** The absolute RMSE values (in rubles) are high because:

+- **Focus**: The goal is to demonstrate the **relative improvement** (27.30%) achieved through better preprocessing
+- **Methodology**: Both models use the same simple Ridge regression algorithm
+- **Purpose**: Show that systematic data preprocessing can deliver improvements even with basic models
+- **Learning Objective**: Emphasize that clean data and proper preprocessing often trump complex algorithms

+**Key Takeaway**: The 27.30% improvement demonstrates that investing in data quality and preprocessing can deliver immediate, substantial benefits to any ML project.

 ## 🎯 Project Overview

 The goal of this project is to demonstrate the dramatic impact that proper data preprocessing can have on model performance.
 We compare:

-- **Baseline Model** (`base.ipynb`/`base.py`): Minimal preprocessing approach
+- **Baseline Model** (`base.ipynb`): Minimal preprocessing approach
-- **Advanced Model** (`advanced.ipynb`/`advanced.py`): Comprehensive preprocessing pipeline
+- **Improved Model** (`advanced.ipynb`): Better preprocessing pipeline

-**Key Result**: The advanced preprocessing approach achieved a **27.30% reduction in RMSE** compared to the baseline model.
+**Key Result**: The improved preprocessing approach achieved a **27.30% reduction in RMSE** compared to the baseline model.

 ### Business Context
 This case study addresses a critical industry challenge: **70% of AI project failures are due to data quality issues**, resulting in an estimated **$5T annual revenue loss globally**.
 This project demonstrates how strategic data preprocessing can deliver immediate, substantial improvements in AI project success rates.

 ### Key Achievement
-**27.30% improvement in model accuracy through comprehensive data preprocessing alone**, proving that clean data trumps complex algorithms.
+**27.30% improvement in model accuracy through better data preprocessing alone**, proving that clean data trumps complex algorithms.

 ## 📊 Dataset